 How to become HIPAA-Compliant Enterprise?

 It is easier than you think.
-The key to become and stay HIPAA compliant is consistancy.
+The key to become and stay HIPAA compliant is consistency.
 While you are developing your healthcare app or software make sure that you completely follow the technical guidelines mentioned in the act.

 The technical guidelines cover the software part of the solution like activity logs, data encryption, app login, emergency access, etc. while the physical guidelines comprise the security of the data center, servers, and other hardware that work on the backend of the solution.